Installing self-signed certificates on Android

 - Connect to your device and remount

-as read/write (by default Android mounts/system
+/systemas read/write (by default Android mounts/systemas read-only):

 adb -s <device_id> shell